markusVJH/Shopping-app/README.md

 # Shopping app

 Small shopping app skeleton utilizing fakestore.api.
 I wanted to challenge myself to try to make the application look decent with no css at all, but only Bootstrap.
-It is not easy!
+Not easy, some css is needed!

 ## Technologies used